Xilinx/workflow-decoupling-docs/generate-system-devicetree.md

 <img src="resources/vivado-export-xsa-bitstream.png" alt="Vivado Export Include Bitstream" style="zoom: 67%;" />

-Note where the .xsa hardware handoff file is stored as it will be needed for generating the system devicetree file via DTG++.
+Note where the .xsa hardware handoff file is stored as it will be needed for generating the system devicetree file via SDTGen.

-# Fetch the DTG++ Source Code
+# Fetch the SDTGen Source Code

-The final task required from the hardware design persona is the creation of the system devicetree using the DTG++ tool.
-Start by fetching the DTG++ source code.
+The final task required from the hardware design persona is the creation of the system devicetree using the SDTGen tool.
+Start by fetching the SDTGen source code.
 This may require an additional host system tool (eg, git) on the hardware persona machine.
 If the hardware persona is doing their design work on a Linux-based host please see the [Workflow Prerequisites](workflow-prereqs.md) page.
-If the hardware persona is working on a Windows-based development machine they can use a tool such as [TortoiseGit](https://tortoisegit.org/) to clone the DTG++ source code.
+If the hardware persona is working on a Windows-based development machine they can use a tool such as [TortoiseGit](https://tortoisegit.org/) to clone the SDTGen source code.

-For Linux-based EDA hosts, fetch the DTG++ source code as follows:
+For Linux-based EDA hosts, fetch the SDTGen source code as follows:

 ```
 $ git clone https://github.com/Xilinx/system-device-tree-xlnx.git
 $ cd system-device-tree-xlnx
 ```

-The screenshots below shows fetching the DTG++ source code on a Windows-based host using TortoiseGit.
+The screenshots below shows fetching the SDTGen source code on a Windows-based host using TortoiseGit.

 <img src="resources/dtg_clone_tortoisegit.png" alt="TortoiseGit Clone Windows" style="zoom: 80%;" />